github/hackathons/Resources.md

 Need some resources for your hackathon?
 Check out all our resources below.
 This is by no means an exhaustive list.
 We hope you find it useful.

 Whether you’re running an in-person hackathon, online, or even hybrid, here’s some useful tools and resources to help ensure your hackathon is a success.
 Remember, there are a number of places to promote your hackathon so promote it in as many places as possible!
-Check out the [Readme.md file](https://github.com/github/hackathons/blob/main/README.md) in this repo for some great websites where you can promote your hackathon.
+Check out the [Readme file](https://github.com/github/hackathons/blob/main/README.md) in this repo for some great websites where you can promote your hackathon.

 Don't forget to read our own [Tips and Tricks document](https://github.com/github/hackathons/blob/main/TipsandTricks.md) for lots of information on running your hackathon.